MerwinJason/Interactive_Psychrometric_Chart/README.md

 ## 📱 Works on Mobile

 Yep.
 Drag your finger across the chart to explore, tap to pin.
 The layout flips to vertical on smaller screens.
 Is it *as nice* as on a big monitor?
-Honestly, psychrometric charts deserve screen real estate — but it works.
+Honestly no Psychrometric charts deserve screen real estate — but if u want to check on phone it works.

 ---